 Audio guide and themed trails, tours and workshops – for curious and insatiable visitors

 Tropenhaus Frutigen places particular importance on sharing knowledge and experiences.
 Those who wish can be guided through the exhibition using an audio guide or can learn more about coffee, bananas and orchids along the themed trails in the garden.
-Four one-hour tours – "Tropical Garden", "Sturgeon & Caviar", "Aquaculture" and "Energy, Technology & the Cycle" – and a range of interactive workshops complete the programme.
+Simply select your favourites from the tour programme and we’ll take you on an exciting journey of discovery.

 Sturgeon and caviar: the stars in the restaurant